veeplay/docs/docs/video-guides/how-video-streaming-works.md

 ---
+title: Video Streaming, Visually Explained
 description: A visual guide to how modern video streaming works.
 image: /img/video-guides/video-transcoding-multiple-quality.png
 ---

-# Video Streaming, Visually Explained

 Just upload the MP4 to S3, and we're done, right?
 We wish it were that easy.
 On all but the most straightforward use cases, you'll need to consider the user experience across multiple platforms, devices, and network conditions.
 This is exactly what video streaming technologies set out to achieve.